The Best of Everything

 Main Menu Index Films Bio Chronology Photos TV Books Mags Radio Ads Collectibles Geography Letters Memories Links

-Yates, Herbert J. Chief of Republic Studios at the time of Republic's Joan-vehicle Johnny Guitar (1954).
+Yates, Herbert J. (8/24/1880 - 2/3/1966).
+Founder and chief of Republic Studios at the time of Republic's Joan-vehicle Johnny Guitar (1954).
 An active supporter of the film, he was often called in to moderate on-set problems, including feuds between Joan and co-star Mercedes McCambridge, as well as approving the cost ($220,000) of adding additional scenes for Joan's Vienna character.
 One complaint he had was about director Nicholas Ray's initial stylistic use of black-and-white in the otherwise color film: "I'm paying for color, and I don't see any flowers."
 (JC) Director Ray also claimed that Yates was a cheapskate, refusing to pay for a big-name co-star such as Barbara Stanwyck or Bette Davis (whom he says both he and Joan wanted) for the Emma Small role eventually played by McCambridge.
-(DF)
+(Divine Feud)

 "Yes" Face.
 It's essential to have one to avoid looking like a "prune-faced schoolmarm," according to Joan's '71 book My Way of Life.
 Here's how to get yours in two easy steps: (1) Open your mouth as wide as you can and at the same time purse your lips as if you're trying to whistle.
 Hold it for 10 seconds.
 (2) Put your thumb and forefinger inside your mouth and try to push your fingers out--at the same time forcing your cheeks in.
 Hold for another count of ten.

 Yordan, Philip.
-Broadway playwright who did the screenplay for Joan's Johnny Guitar (1954).
+Broadway playwright who wrote the screenplay for Joan's Johnny Guitar (1954).

 Youmans, Vincent.
 Author of the Broadway musical "Great Day," acquired by MGM as a film vehicle for Joan.
 The film began shooting around September 1930, but after 8 weeks or so was shelved due to Joan's dissatisfaction with her Southern dialect after viewing the rushes.
 (US)